Presentation of the diploma

-The Financial Investigations (FI) and Criminal Financial Analysis (CFA) DU, attached to the Faculty of Law, Political Science and Management of the University of Strasbourg, sanctions the training provided within the framework of the European College of Financial Investigation and Criminal Financial Analysis - Internal Security Fund (CEIFAC-FSI).
-This training is intended for investigators and trainers from the prosecution and justice authorities of the Member States of the European Union (EU) and the candidate countries.
-It aims to enable them to provide FI and SFTA training to their prosecuting and judicial authorities in their home Member State.
+The DU Financial Investigation (FI) and Criminal Financial Analysis (CFA), attached to the Faculty of Law, Political Science and Management of the University of Strasbourg, is the result of training provided within the framework of the European College of Financial Investigation and Criminal Financial Analysis – Internal Security Fund (CEIFAC-FSI).
+This training is aimed at investigators and trainers from prosecution and judicial authorities of the European Union (EU) Member States and candidate countries.
+The aim is to enable them to provide training in FI and CFI to their prosecution and judicial authorities in their home Member State.

 Pedagogical and professional objective – Presentation of the training

-- equip learners with the ability to conduct EU-wide FIs to combat organised crime ;
+- To equip learners with the ability to conduct EU-wide FIs to combat organized crime

-- contribute to the reflection on the creation of a European legal instrument to implement FIs at EU level ;
+- to contribute to the reflection on the creation of a European legal instrument to implement EU-wide FIs

-To equip learners with the capacity to disseminate FI training to the prosecutorial and judicial authorities of the State of which they are nationals.
+To equip learners with the ability to disseminate FI training to prosecutorial and judicial authorities in their home state.

 Admission requirements and public concerned

-The training is aimed at prosecuting and judicial authorities in the EU Member States and candidate countries.
-It takes place in the framework of the continuous training of these agents who are selected according to their level of competence and their position within the hierarchy of their administration.
+The training is aimed at prosecuting and judicial authorities of EU Member States and candidate countries.
+It takes place within the framework of the continuous training of these agents who are selected according to their level of competence and their position within the hierarchy of their administration.

 Method of recruitment / selection

-Applications are submitted by the Member States and analysed by the CEIFAC-FSI steering committee.
+Applications are submitted by member states and analyzed by the CEIFAC-FSI steering committee.
 Applications are made online on the CEIFAC website.

 Organization of the course

-From the CEIFAC website, www.ceifac.eu, the e-learning courses take place at a distance as soon as the learners register.
+From the CEIFAC website, www.ceifac.eu, the e-learning courses take place at a distance as soon as the students register.
 The face-to-face course takes place over two weeks of training in Strasbourg.

-- online course evaluation : (Coefficient 1) MCQ ;
+- evaluation of the online course: (Coefficient 1) MCQ ;

-- the candidate must attend the face-to-face training;
+- the candidate must attend the face-to-face course;

-- development of a dissertation: (Coefficient 3) The theme of the dissertation is proposed by the candidate and approved by the person in charge of the diploma.
+- preparation of a dissertation: (Coefficient 3) The theme of the dissertation is proposed by the candidate and approved by the head of the diploma.
 The dissertation must be completed in French or English within the set deadline.
-Conditions for passing the diploma: obtain an average of 10 in both tests.
+Conditions for passing the diploma: obtaining an average of 10 in both tests

-The jury is made up of at least two members, one of whom is a university teacher and the other a professional chosen according to his or her skills by the person responsible for the diploma according to the subject of the dissertation.
-The dissertation will be defended in French or English by videoconference.
+The jury is composed of at least two members, one of whom is a university lecturer and the other a professional chosen according to his or her skills by the head of the degree program, depending on the subject of the thesis.
+The thesis is defended in French or English by videoconference.